 I think this page has a lot of great points to think about.
-I also really enjoy these beautiful roses that look so perfect especially for such an important page.
+I also really enjoy these beautiful roses that look so perfect, especially for such a significant page.

 Self-care goes together with self-love.
-Sometimes we all need a little nudge in that direction, a reminder of how awesome and worthy we are.
-Create the little compliments spread and write down every time somebody says something nice about you.
+Sometimes we all need a little nudge in that direction, to remind us how awesome and worthy we are.
+Create the little compliments spread and write them down every time somebody says something nice about you.

 It’s really baffling how we tend to ignore the many good things others actually say about us.

 Part of your self-care routine definitely should be reminding yourself of all the wonderful things you have in your life.
 A gratitude log is exactly the place to do so.

 It’s a very simple practice, but it can over time change you and the way you see the world in an incredibly positive manner.

 Be sure to check my post Gratitude Log For Happiness In Your Life if you want to know more about this page and its benefits.